rebelappstudio/accessibility_tools/README.md

 }
 ```

-Checks only run in debug mode, and is compiled out of release builds.
+The checker only runs in debug mode, and is compiled out of release builds.

 ## Current checkers